CoreyCole/datastar/LLM_context/alpine.ai.md

    data: fragments <div class="dropdown-content">...</div>
    ```

-Unlike Alpine.js where you'd typically need to implement all dropdown functionality on the client side, DataStar allows you to choose which parts to handle client-side for responsiveness and which parts to delegate to the server for more complex logic or dynamic content.
+Unlike Alpine.js where you'd typically need to implement all dropdown functionality on the client side, Datastar allows you to choose which parts to handle client-side for responsiveness and which parts to delegate to the server for more complex logic or dynamic content.

 ## Key Differences Summary

 1. **Architecture**:

    - Alpine.js: Component-based with scoped state
-   - DataStar: Global signals with prefix notation
+   - Datastar: Global signals with prefix notation

 2. **Backend Integration**:

    - Alpine.js: None built-in, requires manual AJAX
-   - DataStar: Built-in Server-Sent Events (SSE) integration with extensions for all HTTP methods
+   - Datastar: Built-in Server-Sent Events (SSE) integration with extensions for all HTTP methods

-3. **SSE Events in DataStar**:
+3. **SSE Events in Datastar**:

    - `datastar-merge-fragments`: Updates HTML in the DOM
    - `datastar-merge-signals`: Updates signal values